SystemsApproach/private5g/ran.rst

 implementation strategies.
 The former continues to be under the purview of the 3GPP, but the latter are primarily influenced by a second organization: the *Open-RAN Alliance (O-RAN)* introduced in Chapter 1.
-The O-RAN is led by network operators with the goal of developing a software-based implementation of the RAN that breaks the vendor lock-in.
+O-RAN is led by network operators with the goal of developing a software-based implementation of the RAN that eliminates vendor lock-in.
 Such business forces are certainly a factor in where 5G mobile networks are headed, but our goal in this chapter is to identify the technical design decisions involved in that evolution.